 DR LYDIA MAKAROFF

 Dr Lydia Makaroff is the CEO of Fight Bladder Cancer and President of the World Bladder Cancer Patient Coalition.
-Prior to her current roles, she was the Executive Director at the European Cancer Patient Coalition.
-Lydia holds a PhD in immunology and a Masters’ degree in Public Health.
+Previously she was the Director of the European Cancer Patient Coalition.
+She has a PhD in immunology and a Masters’ degree in Public Health.
 She has worked in academia, the pharmaceutical industry, and the non-profit sector.
-She previously conducted medical research at the Australian National University; worked as a post-doctoral fellow at the University of Washington; and for the International Diabetes Federation as their Epidemiology and Public Health Manager.
-When she's not with her family, friends, or cats, Lydia likes to cycle through green spaces with her loved ones, and read a book with a cat on her lap.
+She has conducted medical research at the Australian National University, worked as a post-doctoral fellow at the University of Washington, and for the International Diabetes Federation.
+Lydia likes to cycle through green spaces with her loved ones, and read a book with a cat on her lap.

 Support Services Manager (part-time) and bladder cancer patient